 How we deal with these challenges is likely to define our organizations in the coming five to fifteen years.

 Source: The State of Artificial Intelligence in B2B Marketing, 2018Designed by

 Thanks to the availability of digital tools, data is easier to gather, process, and analyze.
-So, we expect marketers to incorporate more data analysis into their operations as well as invest in analytics tools by 2020.
+So, we expect marketers to incorporate more data analysis into their operations as well as invest in data analytics tools by 2020.